 There’s mayo right?

-What would a burger, even a mini-burger, be without some sauce, or at least some mayo.
+What would an oyster burger, even a mini-burger, be without some sauce, or at least some mayo.
 I first used this katsuobushi yuzu kosho mayo in this kimchi chicken burger.
 That flavour enhancing combination works just as well in these beer-battered oysters and spicy pickled fennel sliders.

 Beer battered oysters and spicy pickled fennel sliders